To our catalog of available CDs

 -o0o-

 Interested in seeing other Liberty HS yearbooks?
-We've got the 1942 and the 1952 LHS yearbooks on our Memories of Liberty, Volume II CD-ROM.
-Memories of Liberty, Volume II to learn more about it!
+They're listed on our Liberty, New York page Memories of Liberty, Volume II to go there!

 Want to see what Liberty High School looks like right now?
 Visit Liberty Central School's website to visit the LCS website ... (but don't forget to come back!)